Lawson Fiscus: 1896

-In 1896 Lawson and his brother Ross Fiscus played the halfback slots for Greensburg, while his other brother Newell became the team's offensive tackle.
-The team accumulated a 5-0-0 at the end of October and had a final record of 6-1-1.
+In 1896 Lawson and his brother Ross Fiscus played the halfback slots for Greensburg, while his other brother Newell became one of the team's tackles.
+The team accumulated a 5–0–0 at the end of October and had a final record of 6–1–1.
 This was Greensburg's best finish since the team began playing football in 1890.
 In 1897 Fiscus helped Greensburg win the "Western Pennsylvania football championship."

 After football

 Fiscus continued to play football with Greensburg for the next several years.
 He was later involved in businesses throughout the years.
 Still later, he became a police chief in Youngwood, Pennsylvania.
 For the longest time sports historians were convinced that pro football had begun in 1895 when the Latrobe Athletic Association offered to pay John Brallier $10 to play against Jeannette.
 However just before his death in 1949, Fiscus announced he was paid $20 by Greensburg a year earlier and believed himself to have been the first pro football player.
 Today, Fiscus is the sixth player known to have been openly paid to play football.
 However, after looking at the list of the first several professional football players, Fiscus seemed to be unaware that some of his Allegheny Athletic Association teammates in 1893 had been salaried.